Multiflavor Mott insulators in quantum materials and ultracold atoms: Introduction

 The remaining parts of this review are organized as follows.
-In Sec.~\ref{sec2}, we start with a brief introduction of the original proposal of the Kugel-Khomskii superexchange model in the large-local-Hilbert-space Mott insulating systems with active orbitals.
-In Sec.~\ref{sec3}, we explain various solid-state realizations of the Kugel-Khomskii physics and the status of the effective orbitals.
-In Sec.~\ref{sec4}, we turn the attention to the ``${J=3/2}$'' Mott insulators and establish the Kugel-Khomskii physics.
+In Sec.~\ref{sec2}, we start with a brief introduction of the original proposal of the Kugel-Khomskii superexchange model in the multiflavored Mott insulating systems with active orbitals.
+In Sec.~\ref{sec3}, we explain various quantum materials' realizations of the Kugel-Khomskii physics and the status of the effective orbitals.
+In Sec.~\ref{sec4}, we turn the attention to the ``${J=3/2}$ Mott insulators'' and establish the Kugel-Khomskii physics.
 In Sec.~\ref{sec5}, we review the ultracold atoms on optical lattices and discuss the high-symmetry models and the emergent physics with the alkaline and alkaline earth atoms.
-Finally, in Sec.~\ref{sec6}, we summarize this reviews.
+Finally, in Sec.~\ref{sec6}, we summarize this review.